UA bids farewell to longtime officer: Capt. Gary Crain retiring from University Police Department after 45 years service | Arkansas Democrat Gazette

 Crain began his law enforcement career in Malvern after graduating from the Arkansas Law Enforcement Training Academy in 1976.

-Crain started with the University Police Department as a patrol officer in 1978 after moving to Fayetteville with his wife to attend the university as a student.
+Crain started with the Police Department as a patrol officer in 1978, after moving to Fayetteville with his wife to attend the university as a student.
 Crain was promoted to the rank of police sergeant in 1985, responsible for overseeing shifts.

 Throughout his tenure, Crain embraced new challenges and diverse roles, eventually transitioning into administrative positions, according to university officials.